19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Place of sitting and persons who may be present

-34\.—(1) A Juvenile Court shall sit as often as may be necessary for the purpose of exercising any jurisdiction conferred on it by this or any other Act.
+34\.—(1) A Youth Court shall sit as often as may be necessary for the purpose of exercising any jurisdiction conferred on it by this or any other Act.

+[Act 27 of 2014 wef 01/10/2014]

-(2) A Juvenile Court shall sit either in a different building or room from that in which sittings of courts other than Juvenile Courts are held, or on different days from those on which sittings of the other courts are held, and no person shall be present at any sitting of a Juvenile Court except —
+(2) A Youth Court shall sit either in a different building or room from that in which sittings of courts other than Youth Courts are held, or on different days from those on which sittings of the other courts are held, and no person shall be present at any sitting of a Youth Court except —

 (a) members and officers of the Court;